spennybad/venableparkweb/README.md

     - Change styling of contact form.
 5. Add notice about delayed release of newsletters.
 6. Add twitter icons/links for both twitters.
-7. Host all static images on CloudFlare.
+7. Host all static images on Cloudinary.